PanuvitPNV/room-booking-api/README.md

 1. Open the generated HTML file in `test-results/timeline_*.html`
 2. Use the interactive filters to analyze different aspects of the test run
 3. Click on events to see detailed information

+## Known Issues and Limitations

+> ⚠️ **IMPORTANT**: This project is primarily for educational and demonstration purposes.

+- Some features may be partially implemented or contain bugs
+- Error handling may not be comprehensive in all scenarios
+- The deadlock testing mode intentionally introduces unstable behavior
+- Performance optimizations are not fully implemented
+- Some edge cases in concurrent operations may not be handled properly
+- The application has not been fully tested for security vulnerabilities

+If you encounter issues, please report them via GitHub issues or consider them as learning opportunities to explore transaction management and concurrency control challenges.

 ## License